Fritz the Cat (film): Background

 Ralph Bakshi began his career at Terrytoons studio in New York City in the late 1950s.
 He then met and formed a partnership with producer Steve Krantz to form Bakshi Productions.
 By the late 1960s, Bakshi felt creatively stifled and wanted to pursue more personal, ambitious projects.
-He developed Heavy Traffic, a tale of inner-city street life.
+He developed Heavy Traffic (1973), a tale of inner-city street life.
 However, Krantz told Bakshi that studio executives would be unwilling to fund the film because of its content and Bakshi's lack of film experience.

 Production

 Development

-While browsing the East Side Book Store on St. Mark's Place, Bakshi discovered a copy of R. Crumb's Fritz the Cat (1969).
-Impressed by Crumb's sharp satire, Bakshi purchased the book and proposed to Krantz that it could serve as the basis for a feature film.
-Believing Crumb's sensibilities aligned with his own, Bakshi wanted to direct it.
-Krantz arranged a meeting with Crumb, during which Bakshi presented sample drawings he had made in Crumb’s style, demonstrating his ability to faithfully adapt the work into animation.
-Impressed by Bakshi's tenacity, Crumb lent him one of his sketchbooks for reference.
+While browsing the East Side Book Store on St. Mark's Place in New York City, Bakshi discovered a copy of R. Crumb's Fritz the Cat (1969).
+Impressed by Crumb's sharp satirical tone, Bakshi purchased the comic book and later proposed to Krantz that it could be adapted into a feature film.
+Convinced that Crumb's creative sensibility aligned with his own, Bakshi expressed interest in directing the adaptation.
+Krantz then organized a meeting with Crumb, during which Bakshi presented sample drawings imitating Crumb's style to demonstrate his ability to translate the material into animation.
+Crumb was sufficiently impressed by Bakshi's commitment that he provided one of his sketchbooks for reference material.

-As development began, a pitch package was assembled—including a painted cel over a photo background, showcasing Bakshi's vision for the film’s aesthetic.
-Though Crumb was initially enthusiastic, he ultimately declined to sign the contract, unsure about the film’s direction.
-Fellow cartoonist Vaughn Bodē warned Bakshi against working with Crumb, describing him as "slick".
-Bakshi later agreed with Bodé's assessment, calling Crumb "one of the slickest hustlers you'll ever see in your life".
-Krantz sent Bakshi to San Francisco, where Bakshi stayed with Crumb and his wife Dana, in hopes of persuading Crumb to sign the contract.
-After a week, Crumb left, leaving the film's production status uncertain, but since Dana had power of attorney, she signed the contract.
-Crumb received $50,000, which was delivered throughout different phases of the production, in addition to ten percent of Krantz's share of the profits.
+As development continued, a pitch package was assembled that included a painted cel composited over a photographic background to illustrate Bakshi's intended visual approach.
+Although Crumb initially responded positively, he ultimately declined to sign a formal agreement due to uncertainty about the project's direction.
+Fellow underground cartoonist Vaughn Bodē cautioned Bakshi against collaborating with Crumb, describing him as "slick"; Bakshi later agreed with Bodé's assessment.
+Krantz subsequently sent Bakshi to San Francisco, where he stayed with Crumb and his wife Dana in an attempt to secure Crumb's approval of the contract.
+After about a week, Crumb left the project discussions, leaving the adaptation's status uncertain.
+However, since Dana Crumb held power of attorney, she ultimately signed the agreement on his behalf.
+Crumb received $50,000 in payments distributed across production milestones, along with ten percent of Krantz's share of the film's profits.
 With the rights to Fritz the Cat, Bakshi and Krantz began searching for a distributor, though Krantz stated that "every major distributor turned it down", as studios were reluctant to distribute an independent animated film—especially one radically different from the family-friendly fare associated with Walt Disney Productions.